 While most VPNs will restrict you to a few devices, Surfshark offers unlimited simultaneous connections, so you can let your family or housemates connect at the same time.

 On top of all these great features, Surfshark is also very cheap.
-Its prices start at just $2.49 a month, which includes a 30-day money-back guarantee.
+Its prices start at just $2.30/month which includes a 30-day money-back guarantee.

 - Unlimited simultaneous connections